shurjopay-plugins/sp-plugin-java/README.md

 Step 2:
 import shurjopay.Settings;
 import shurjopay.ShurjoPay;
+import org.json.JSONObject;
+import java.io.IOException;

 Step 3:
+You have to set your live credentials by creating a JSONObject and put the necessary values as shown below and execute the Settings.configure(Boolean sandbox, JSONObject configCredential) method.
 Put sandbox to false and set the configCredentials after getting your live API credentials from ShurjoPay.
-You have to set your live credentials by creating a JSONObject and put the necessary values as shown below and execute the Settings.configure(Boolean sandbox, JSONObject configCredential).

 Example (For Sandbox)::
         Boolean sandbox = true;